Saint Pius V

 During his papacy (1566-1572), Pius V was faced with the almost overwhelming responsibility of getting a shattered and scattered Church back on its feet.
 The family of God had been shaken by corruption, by the Reformation, by the constant threat of Turkish invasion, and by the bloody bickering of the young nation-states.
 In 1545, a previous pope convened the Council of Trent in an attempt to deal with all these pressing problems.
 Off and on over 18 years, the Fathers of the Church discussed, condemned, affirmed, and decided upon a course of action.
 The Council closed in 1563.

-Pius V was elected in 1566 and was charged with the task of implementing the sweeping reforms called for by the Council.
+Pius V was elected in 1566 and charged with the task of implementing the sweeping reforms called for by the Council.
 He ordered the founding of seminaries for the proper training of priests.
-He published a new missal, a new breviary, a new catechism and established the Confraternity of Christian Doctrine classes for the young.
+He published a new missal, a new breviary, a new catechism, and established the Confraternity of Christian Doctrine classes for the young.
 Pius zealously enforced legislation against abuses in the Church.
 He patiently served the sick and the poor by building hospitals, providing food for the hungry, and giving money customarily used for the papal banquets to poor Roman converts.
-His decision to keep wearing his Dominican habit led to the custom of the pope wearing a white cassock.
+His decision to keep wearing his Dominican habit led to the custom–to this day–of the pope wearing a white cassock.